Heaviside–Lorentz units: Motivation

+Heaviside's normalization was popularized by Lorentz, who used it in his 1906 lectures, published in 1909 under the title The Theory of Electrons.
+Lorentz notes in the opening section, crediting Heaviside:

+We shall not use these formulae in the rather complicated form in which they can be found in Maxwell's treatise, but in the clearer and more condensed form that has been given them by Heaviside and Hertz.
+In order to simplify matters as much as possible, I shall further introduce units of such a kind that we get rid of the larger part of such factors as 4π and √4π, by which the formulae were originally encumbered.
+As you well know, it was Heaviside who most strongly advocated the banishing of these superfluous factors and it will be well, I think, to follow his advice.
+Our unit of electricity will therefore be √4π times smaller than the usual electrostatic unit.
+This choice having been made, we have at the same time fixed for every case the number by which the electric force is to be represented.
+As to the magnetic force, we continue to understand by it the force acting on a north pole of unit strength; the latter however is likewise √4π times smaller than the unit commonly used.

 Length–mass–time framework

 As in the Gaussian system (G), the Heaviside–Lorentz system (HL) uses the length–mass–time dimensions.
 This means that all of the units of electric and magnetic quantities are expressible in terms of the units of the base quantities length, time and mass.

 Coulomb's equation, used to define charge in these systems, is F = qq / r in the Gaussian system, and F = qq / (4πr) in the HL system.
 The unit of charge then connects to 1 dyn⋅cm^{2} = 1 statC^{2} = 4π HLC^{2}, where 'HLC' is the HL unit of charge.
 The HL quantity q^{HL} describing a charge is then √4π times larger than the corresponding Gaussian quantity.
 There are comparable relationships for the other electromagnetic quantities (see below).

 The commonly used set of units is the called the SI, which defines two constants, the vacuum permittivity (ε_{0}) and the vacuum permeability (μ_{0}).
 These can be used to convert SI units to their corresponding Heaviside–Lorentz values, as detailed below.
 For example, SI charge is √ε_{0}L^{3}M / T^{2}.
 When one puts ε_{0} = 8.854 pF/m, L = 1 cm, M = 1 g, and T = 1 s, this evaluates to 9.409669×10^-11 C, the SI-equivalent of the Heaviside–Lorentz unit of charge.